Kjellgrenfilip/footballProject/README.md

 Since the archive was too big because it includes the dataset, everything can be found from here.

 ### Dataset(s)
-dataset(s) used in the project are stored on kaggle and can be found on the link below: https://www.kaggle.com/filipkjellgren/datasets
+dataset(s) used in the project are stored on kaggle and can be found on the link: https://www.kaggle.com/filipkjellgren/datasets

 ### Helper Functions used for dataset creation, modification